Skip to main content

 Quick Start

-Completes installation in seconds (compared to several minutes typically required for npm installation), delivering a faster and more convenient experience:
+Installation can be completed in just seconds (compared to npm installation which typically takes minutes), delivering a faster and more convenient experience:

 curl https://static.cloudbase.net/cli/install/install.sh -fsS | bash